GopinathV-1/Django-Rest-API-student-management-system/assignment-api.md

 To submit or view an order, you need to Authenticate.

-You can login by both ways such as Basic Authentication and Token Authentication.

-1. Basic Authentication:
+* Basic Authentication:

- In postman select basic auth in authorization and provide the provide the username and password of the super-user.
+In postman select basic auth in authorization and provide the provide the username and password of the registered-user.

-2. Token Authentication:
+* Token Authentication:

 POST `/api-token-auth/`